 - 1 tbsp white wine vinegar

-- Simply add the joint to a slow cooker or sturdy extra-large casserole dish and pour over the coke.
+- Simply add the joint to your slow cooker and pour over the coke, not to worry if the meat is not fully submerged.

-- Cook on a high heat if using a slow cooker or 150°C in the oven for at least 5 hours.
+- Cook on a low/high heat [see notes] if using a slow cooker or 150°C in the oven for at least 5 hours but you must keep checking in on the oven version to prevent burning.

 - You know the pork is cooked long enough if you can tear it into shreds with a fork.

-Drain the meat and coke juices into a jug and skim off the fat.
+- Drain the meat and coke juices keeping back 300ml in a jug and skim off any fat.

-Add the BBQ sauce ingredients to a jug and stir to combine into a paste.
+- Add the BBQ sauce ingredients to a jug and stir to combine into a paste.
+Set aside while your pulled pork is cooking.

-Once your pork is cooked and drained, add 250ml-300ml of the meat/coke juice to the BBQ sauce ingredients and mix to combine.
+- Once your pork is cooked and drained, add 300ml of the cooking juices to the BBQ sauce ingredients and mix to combine.

 - Add the shredded meat back into the slow cooker/casserole dish and pour over the BBQ sauce, mix to combine.

-- If using a slow cooker leave the lid ajar for the last 30-40mins still on high heat, stir occasionally.
+- If using a slow cooker leave the lid ajar or off fully for another 60 minutes but now on a high heat, stir occasionally.
 If returning to the oven keep the lid sealed for 30mins.

 Leave a Reply